laurentj/slimerjs/docs/api/webpage.rst

 - ``url``: the url of the resource
 - ``time``: a Date object
 - ``headers``: the list of headers (list of objects ``{name:'', value:''}``)
+- ``postData``: a string containing the body of the request, when method is "post" or "put"

 The ``networkRequest`` object has two methods: